-Taxable supplies are subject to VAT at one of two rates:
+Taxable supplies are subject to VAT at either standard rate or zero-rate:

-- Taxable supplies are either subject to VAT at the standard rate or zero rated i.e. charged at the rate of 0%. - All supplies of goods and services that are not exempt or zero rated are standard rated.
-Currently the Standard rate is 16%.
+• All supplies of goods and services that are not exempt or zero-rated are standard rated.
+The Standard rate is 16%.

-All supplies of goods and services that are listed in the Zero-Rating Order are taxed at 0%.
+• All supplies of goods and services that are listed in the Value Added Tax Zero-Rating Order are taxed at 0%.